dagu-org/dagu/README.md

 ### All available fields

-All of the following settings are available.
-By combining settings, you have granular control over how the workflow runs.
+By combining these settings, you have granular control over how the workflow runs.

 ```yaml
 name: all configuration              # DAG's name